infobloxopen/infoblox-client/examples/SAMPLE.rst

 Examples
 =========

-Retrieve list of all networks from NIOS page by page
+Retrieve a list of all networks from NIOS page by page
 -----------------------------------------------------

 .. code:: python